Franklin-Osede/devlab/js/24-queue-concurrency/README.md

-# 24 - Cola con Concurrencia Limitada
+# 24 - Queue with Limited Concurrency

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa una cola que ejecute N tareas en paralelo como máximo.
+Implement a queue that executes N tasks in parallel at most.

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 25-30 minutos
+- First time: 25-30 minutes
-- Con práctica: 10-15 minutos
+- With practice: 10-15 minutes
-- En entrevista: 7-10 minutos
+- In interview: 7-10 minutes